- Dr. Ali

-- Take two twigs of kadu and 1/3 teaspoon of kariatu, soak together overnight in a cup of hot water, then strain and drink in the morning on an empty stomach for two months.
+- Take 1/2 a tea spoon of Dr Ali's Detox Powder, soak together overnight in a cup of hot water, then strain and drink in the morning on an empty stomach for two months.

 - Take Nutrispore tablets, an anti-fungal formulation, one tablet twice daily for a month.

 - To ease itching, apply pure aloe vera gel.

 - Breathing exercises are often useful in controlling itching, hiccups, sneezing and other continuous irritating symptoms.
 Take a deep breath in and hold for ten to l5 seconds then, just when you think you are running out of breath, gently exhale and inhale half a breath, holding it again for as long as you can.
 (Sometimes, while learning or practising this breath technique, you may experience twitching of the abdominal wall, or the chest wall may spontaneously expand as if to take the breath in.
 This is just a reflex, so don't panic - with practice, you will be able to do it with ease.)
 Do this exercise for two to three minutes whenever the itching starts.